-· The producer price index for final demand (headline index) increased 0.1% in April, following a 0.3% increase in the previous month.
-The index for final demand less foods, energy, and trade increased 0.1%, after an increase of 0.4% in March.
-The producer price index for final demand increased 2.6% for the 12 months ended in April, while the index for final demand less foods, energy, and trade increased 2.5%.
+· The producer price index for total final demand decreased 0.1% in August, after holding steady in the previous month.
+The index for final demand less foods, energy and trade increased 0.1%, after a 0.3% increase in the previous month.
+The producer price index for final demand increased 2.8% from August 2017 to August 2018, while the index for final demand less foods, energy and trade increased 2.9%.

-· The consumer price index (headline index) increased 0.2% in April, following a 0.1% decrease in the previous month.
-The core index increased 0.1%, following a 0.2% increase in the previous month.
-The consumer price index increased 2.5% for the 12-month period ending in April, while the core index rose 2.1%.
+· The consumer price index increased 0.2% in August, the same increase as in the previous month.
+The core index increased 0.1%, following a 0.2% increase as in the previous month.
+The consumer price index increased 2.7% for the 12-month period ending in August, while the core index rose 2.2%.

-· Mortgage applications decreased 0.4% from a week earlier, according to data from Mortgage Bankers Association’s (MBA) Weekly Applications Survey for the week ending May 4th.
+· Mortgage applications decreased 1.8% from a week earlier, according to data from Mortgage Bankers Association’s (MBA) Weekly Applications Survey for the week ending September 7th.